 Are you really good at telling your little kiddies bedtime stories before bed?
 If not, you better start practising.
 Why?
 Because you are about to become your interviewer’s storyteller.
 (How exciting!)
 While this is a little more stressful than telling your children a story, rest assure that this is not as tedious as telling King Shahryar a tale.
-(If he didn’t enjoy the story, he would chop off the storyteller’s head by dawn ☹.)
+(If he didn’t enjoy the story, he would chop off the storyteller’s head at dawn ☹.)
 Although you do not have to worry about that, you do need to prove that you are a team player.
 But how do we do that?

 Under section C, subcategory 83 in the WikiHedgeHogs Online Interview Guide for the Strategically Challenged, states simply that, teamwork questions tend to gravitate towards behavioural-related situations.
 They will ask things such as, ‘Are you a good team player?’
 ‘Have you ever covered for a coworker?’
 ‘How are you with sharing credit?’
 Putting those questions aside, you can almost guarantee that you will be asked, ‘How do you work with a disagreeable individual?’